caduong/Docker/README.md

 	docker run -ti ubuntu bash -c "sleep 3; echo job finished" --rm

-	docker run -ti -d "name container"  -->  run in the backgroud
+	docker run -ti -d "name of images"  -->  run in the backgroud

 	docker attach "name or id of container" --> access into container ruuning in the backgroud.